 Survey your Space

 You’ll need to choose a stairlift that suits the space you have available.
-Straight and curved stairlifts are available, so it’s advised you choose the right one to suit your staircase.
+Straight and curved stairlifts are available, so it’s advised you choose the right one to suit your staircase, this is where having a stairlift installer visit first is important.
 After all, there is no point installing a stairlift if it will only take you so far up or down your flight of stairs.